OxfordHackspace/HelperWork/README.md

-# HelperWork
+# Helper Work

-Work for helpers to do.
+Want to help out at the hackspace?
+Go [here](https://github.com/OxfordHackspace/HelperWork/wiki) to find out how.